How to Fix a Garbage Disposal That's Not Working

 • Will unplugging a garbage disposal reset it?

-You should press the reset button to reset your garbage disposal.
-If the button pops back out after restoring power to the unit, wait about 10 minutes then try again.
+Press the reset button to reset your garbage disposal.
+If the button pops back out after restoring power to the unit, wait about 10 minutes and then try again.

 • Why is my garbage disposal locked up?